lscalese/IO-Redirect/README.md

 Write "Var outputString : ", outputString
 ```

+Redirect the write to a string variable and also write the text in the terminal.
 Echo is enabled with the value in argument `Do ##class(IORedirect.Redirect).ToString(1)`

 ### Redirect Output to Stream